- Home

 With programmatic CTV advertising, advertisers are able to automate media placement across various platforms to deliver targeted ads.
 This audience-centric approach ensures that marketers reach the right viewers no matter what they’re tuning into.

-The Best OTT Platforms for Advertising
+The 10 Best OTT Platforms for Advertising: Overview

 Not all OTT platforms are created equal.
 In fact, each comes with its own strengths and challenges.

-Here’s a run down the top streaming services to consider when crafting connected TV advertising campaigns.
+Here’s a run down the top streaming services to consider when crafting connected TV advertising campaigns:

 Amazon Prime Video is unique from any other streaming service on this list because it doesn’t operate as a standalone service.
 Instead, Prime Video is included with all Amazon Prime memberships.
 This translates to a huge audience that’s far less likely to churn.